AriFordsham/GHCWiki/status/ghc-6.12.md

 - **[ Nested data parallelism](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)**, in some form. *Roman Leshchinskiy, Gabriele Keller, Manuel Chakravarty, Simon PJ*

 - **GHC API** improvement: **Thomas Schilling** is doing a SoC project.
 Preserve comments and pragmas, generic traversals ([\#1467](https://gitlab.haskell.org//ghc/ghc/issues/1467), [\#1886](https://gitlab.haskell.org//ghc/ghc/issues/1886), [GhcApiStatus](ghc-api-status)).
 We'll ship whatever Thomas has committed by then.

-- GHC now uses **libffi** to implement parts of the FFI, replacing some of the home-grown and very architecture-specific code we had to do this.
-Amongst other benefits, this will ease the task of porting GHC in the future.

 - **Include cabal-install in the release** ([\#2385](https://gitlab.haskell.org//ghc/ghc/issues/2385)). **Ian Lynagh** will do this.